Skip to content

 3. Docker and Entry Points

-dockerfile: build/dockerfile
+dockerfile: dockerfile

 runEntryPoint: main.py